 All students, faculty, and staff are required to provide proof of vaccination, bringing us to a vaccination level of over 99%.
 The fewer than 1% of students and employees who remain unvaccinated have received prior approval for medical or religious reasons.
-Any unvaccinated student or employee, for as long as they are not fully vaccinated and up to date, must continue to follow the same protocols that kept our community safe last year when we were all unvaccinated, including masking and physical distancing at all times indoors or in group settings on campus.
+We encourage community members and visitors who are not vaccinated to mask indoors.

 Once fully vaccinated and up to date, do I still need to wear a mask?

 Bard College is a “mask-friendly” campus.
 With this policy, we have lifted the indoor mask mandate, but encourage anyone who wishes to wear a mask to do so.
 The College is requesting that students, faculty, and staff keep a mask with them in order to be ready for various situations you may encounter throughout the day.